 ELIZABETH COLLEGE RESIDENCY

 The Combined Cadet Force (CCF) of Elizabeth College has been a great source of pride to the College since it was founded in 1902.
 I would like to build on the historical integrity of the CCF and carry on the tradition of military portraiture, developing this historical practice into a contemporary approach.
 In 2018, it will be a century since the end of the First World War.
-To commemorate the sacrifice of the Old Elizabethans and other Guernsey inhabitants who took part, and for those who died, I will be taking photographic portraits of the CCF cadets and capturing a part of history, which can be so fleeting.
+To commemorate the sacrifice of the Old Elizabethans and other Guernsey inhabitants who took part, and for those who died, I will be taking photographic portraits of the CCF, the AFC and the Sea Cadets in doing so I will be capturing a part of history, which can be so fleeting.

 This practice continued until the development of the camera.
 With the advent of photography it soon became popular to have your military portrait taken with a camera rather than a painting.
 This first became prevalent with the Crimean and the Boer Wars, and by the First World War it was common practice for everyone to have a military portrait.

 I have a genuine interest in capturing our world through the lens and telling a story with photography.
 The story of the CCF is a story of positivity and development of skills and including an historical responsibility.
-The portraits will tell the story of the contemporary CCF which, in time, will become an antiquity of the military portraiture of the past.
+The portraits will tell the story of the contemporary CCF, the AFC and the Sea Cadets which, in time, will become an antiquity of the military portraiture of the past.